openforis/sepal-doc/docs/source/workflows/nrt.rst

 .. tip::

-    For specific help, `open an issue in our repository <https://github.com/openforis/sepal-doc/issues/new?assignees=&labels=&template=documentation-needed.md>`__.
+    For support, open an issue in our `repository <https://github.com/openforis/sepal-doc/issues/new?assignees=&labels=&template=documentation-needed.md>`__.